 (2) At the Committee meeting referred to in a notice communicated under subrule (1), the Committee may, having afforded the member concerned a reasonable opportunity to be heard by the Committee or make representations in writing to the Committee, expel or decline to expel that member from membership of the Association and shall, forthwith after deciding whether or not to expel that member, communicate that decision in writing to that member.

-(3) Subject to subrule (5), a member who is expelled under subrule (2) form membership from the Association ceases to be a member fourteen days after the day on which the decision so to expel him or her is communicated to him or her under subrule (2).
+(3) Subject to subrule (5), a member who is expelled under subrule (2) from membership from the Association ceases to be a member fourteen days after the day on which the decision so to expel him or her is communicated to him or her under subrule (2).

 (4) A member who is expelled under subrule (2) from membership of the Association shall, if he or she wishes to appeal against the expulsion, give notice to the Secretary of his or her intention to do so within the period referred to in subrule (4)